Search by name

 dotPeek can bring you to any code item or file in a few keystrokes.
 The scope of the navigation includes all assemblies currently loaded in the Assembly Explorer window and all assemblies referenced from those assemblies.

-To use the unified access to all search results, press Ctrl+N to display a popup where you can start typing and find everything in currently loaded assemblies% that matches your input.
+To use the unified access to all search results, press Control+N to display a popup where you can start typing and find code items in currently loaded assemblies that matches your input.

-If you want to limit your search to types (classes, interfaces, structs or enums), press Ctrl+N twice.
+If you want to limit your search to types (classes, interfaces, structs or enums), press Control+N twice .

-If you want to search symbols (types, methods, properties, fields, and so on) - press Ctrl+Shift+Alt+N.
+If you want to search symbols (types, methods, properties, fields, and so on) - press Shift+Control+Alt+N.

-You can also limit the search to currently loaded assemblies by pressing Ctrl+Shift+N.
+You can also only search for assemblies by pressing Shift+Control+N.

-dotPeek also lets you jump to types and type members in the current file by typing their names after pressing Ctrl+F12.
+dotPeek also lets you jump to types and type members in the current file by typing their names after pressing Control+F12.

 After invoking any of the above commands, start typing the target item, its CamelHumps abbreviation, and/or wildcards.
 The list of matched items will narrow down as you type and the most probable candidates are shown closer to the top of the list.